colours93/cursor_workflow/docs/workflow-guide.md

 ## Introduction

-The BambiLand Workflow System is designed to provide a structured approach to software development, integrating task management with development rules.
+The Cursor Workflow System is designed to provide a structured approach to software development, integrating task management with development rules.
 This system helps teams:

 - Break complex projects into manageable tasks
 - Maintain consistent code standards